ISISComputingGroup/ibex_developers_manual/doc/system_components/Alarms.md

 The server can be started by running the script 'run_alarm_server.bat'.
 The alarm 'root configuration' that the server uses is specified as a command-line argument; the name of the root that will be used may be set by editing the value in the 'config_name.ini' file.
 Other settings for the alarm server including the database and JMS server connection settings, are found in the file 'alarm_server_settings.ini'.

 The settings for which PVs are watched by the alarm server are set using the AlarmServerConfig tool.
 In a similar way to the [ArchiveEngines](CSS-Archive-Engine).
 The script in `AlarmServer\make_alarm_config.py` creates the xml that the config tool reads and populates the alarm server with.
-This xml is created based on the running IOCs as specified in the mySQL db.
+This xml is created based on the running IOCs as specified in the MySQL db.

 There is also a script (procserv_start.bat) to start that alarm server wrapped in procserv, but this doesn't appear to work correctly at the present time.